King County will have to close health clinics without state help, Constantine says

-King County has eliminated 60 open positions and will have to make much more dire budget cuts next year unless it gets help from the state Legislature, County Executive Dow Constantine said Tuesday.
+King County will have to eliminate 60 open positions and make much more dire budget cuts next year unless it gets help from the state Legislature, County Executive Dow Constantine said Tuesday.

 The county will be forced to close most of its 10 public health clinics next year, Constantine said, if the state Legislature doesn’t act to let the county collect more property taxes or give it another way to raise revenue.